 The Department of the Environment and Heritage (2005c) has also produced The Southern Right Whale Recovery Plan 2005 - 2010.

-The Action Plan for Australian Cetaceans (Bannister et al. 1996) and the Review of the Conservation Status of Australia's Smaller Whales and Dolphins (Ross 2006) provide brief overviews of the Pygmy Right Whale, and some management recommendations for the species.
+The Action Plan for Australian Cetaceans (Bannister et al. 1996) provides a brief overview of the Pygmy Right Whale, and some management recommendations for the species.
 In addition, Industry Guidelines on the Interaction between offshore seismic exploration and whales (DEW 2007h), and Australian National Guidelines for Whale and Dolphin Watching (DEH 2005e) have been published.